getmarkview/support/README.md

 - ⭐ Star this repo
 - 📝 Leave a review on [Chrome Web Store](https://chrome.google.com/webstore/detail/cfopbpknalachedpcddhgbgjoigklien)
 - 🐦 Share with friends and colleagues

 ---

-## 📝 License

-MarkView is released under the MIT License.

----